iProov/xamarin/README.md

 ### Preview

-The iProov Xamarin SDK is currently in preview, which means that there may be missing/broken functionality, and the API is still subject to change.
-Please contact [support@iproov.com](mailto:support@iproov.com) to provide your feedback regarding the iProov Xamarin SDK Preview.
+The iProov Xamarin SDK is currently a customer preview, which means that there may be missing/broken functionality, and the API is still subject to change.
+Please contact [support@iproov.com](mailto:support@iproov.com) to provide your feedback regarding the iProov Xamarin SDK preview.

-We do not currently support Xamarin.Forms, a further update will be issued on that in due course.

 ## 📖 Contents